nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 If it is valid, it will create a new `ClearAssigneesCommand` instance by calling the constructor of `ClearAssigneesCommand`.

 Step 3.
 The `ClearAssigneesCommand#execute` is then called by the `LogicManager`.
-The task with the same `Index` is retrieved and a copy of the task is created with the same attribute values but with the `Set<Assignee>` field
+The task with the same `Index` is retrieved and a copy of the task is created with the same attribute values but with the `Assignee` field
 updated to be a new empty HashSet.
-The copy of the task with the updated `Set<Assignee>` field replaces the old task in the `Model` class.
+The copy of the task with the updated `Assignee` field replaces the old task in the `Model` class.

 Step 4.
 Once the execution is completed, the message `MESSAGE_CLEARED_ASSIGNEES_SUCCESS` is used to return a new Command Result